jupyterlab/frontends-team-compass/rfc/development-cycle.md

 Each PR should be tagged with one of three tags `semver:patch`, `semver:minor`, `semver:major` before it is merged.
 We could do this manually or by possibly giving a first guess [using type analysis](https://api-extractor.com/) or some commit message keywords.
 We should have a bot that blocks merging if one of these is not added.

-If you have change that is *only* a backprt, and should not appear in master, then you can target that branch as the base of this merge.
+If you have change that is *only* a backport, and should not appear in master, then you can target that branch as the base of this merge.

 ### PR Backports
 Once a PR is merged into master, backport PRs should be opened against all other open branches of the corresponding increment.